atrihub/AAIC2017ClinicalTrialMethods/README.md

 ### Simulation and Trial Enrichment (continue).

-3. Sample Enrichment
+**Sample Enrichment**

 1. Understanding a sample as (probably) arising from a mixture of populations

-     1.Evidence from Cache County DPS and elsewhere (?) showing variability in course of dementia, as compared to clinic samples.
+    2. Evidence from Cache County DPS and elsewhere (?) showing variability in course of dementia, as compared to clinic samples.
 2. Sample enrichment as one means of boosting power
     1. Through changes in precision
     2. Through changes in effect size
 3. Demonstrating possible effects of sample enrichment through simulation
     1. Enumeration of assumptions in enrichment simulations
     2. Enrichment may limit sample to a very specific subpopulation, with regard to type and/or stage of disease.
     3. Treatments may be effective for only a specific stage and/or type of disease.
 Enrichment may exclude the subjects for whom the treatment might have been successful.
     4. Other general issues of reproducibility/generalizability.

 ## SESSION III